 • Must pass initial and periodic criminal and background check;

 • Must pass initial and periodic Department of Early Learning (DEL) background check;

 • Must pass initial and periodic employee health clearance; (present it within forty-five (45) days of employment);

-• Current First Aid / CPR cards; (suggested for Safety Committee Members within thirty (30) days of membership);
+• Current First Aid / CPR cards, (obtain the training within thirty (30) days of employment);

 • Subject to initial and periodic TB screen;